tryggos16/kest2_windows_verkefni/README.md

 Answer: Picture.

 ## Step 2: Open the registry editor.
-### 3. Question: hat is the data value of the Background (hint – it has three numbers that correspond to red, green, and
+### 3. Question: what is the data value of the Background (hint – it has three numbers that correspond to red, green, and
 blue)?
 Answer: 0 99 177.

 ## Step 3: Export a registry key.
+### 4. Question: what is the data value of the Background?
+Answer: 0 99 177

+### 5. Question: What is the data value of the Background?
+Compare the new value in the Registry to the value saved in
+BlueBKG.reg.
+Answer: Blue: 0 99 177 TO RED: 232 17 35

 # 11.3.2.8 Lab - Manage System Files.
 NOT DONE!